|

 every 14 were transported back across the Channel on board Manx ships.
 A

-fortnight later, the Lady of Mann took part in Operation
+fortnight later, the Lady of Mann took part in

-invasion carrying six landing craft, she was engaged as a Troop transport, often based in Lerwick in the Shetland
+the Normandy invasion carrying six landing craft, she was engaged as a

 Islands.
 During the invasion she operated as Headquarters Ship for the 512th

-Assault Flotilla, responsible for the landings on Juno Beach.
 The "Lady" returned to Douglas to be given a civic

 reception, proud and triumphant, on March 9, 1946.
 She was then partly